Viewer tutorial#

 Note that we’ve also named each of the layers using the name keyword argument in add_image, and that name appears as a string in the layer widget.
 The layer name is coerced into being unique so it can be used to index into the LayerList.

 You can select layers, which highlights them, by clicking on their layer widget.
-Multiple layers can be simultaneously selected using either shift click to select all the layers in between two clicked-on layers or Ctrl+click (Windows) or Command+click to select just the clicked on layers respectively.
+Multiple layers can be simultaneously selected using either Shift click to select all the layers in between two clicked-on layers or Ctrl+click (Windows) or Command+click to select just the clicked on layers respectively.

 You can rearrange the order of the layers by dragging them, including dragging multiple layers at the same time.